 - Now click on Uninstall driver.

-- Now as said earlier, you must have downloaded the audio driver from the manufacturerās website.
+- Now, as said earlier, you must have downloaded the audio driver from the manufacturerโs website.
 Proceed with the installation of the new driver.

-- You might have to wait for a few minutes again, and Windows will ask you to restart your PC.
+- You might have to wait a few minutes again, and Windows will ask you to restart your PC.
 Click on Restart now.

-Once your computer restarts, you will be able to hear sounds like before.
-If not, proceed with our last fix, as thatās the final thing you could do.
+Once your computer restarts, you can hear sounds like before.
+If not, proceed with our last fix, as thatโs the final thing you could do.

-Fix 5: Restart Windows Audio Service
+7. Restart Windows Audio Service

 Follow these simple steps to restart Windows Audio Service: